Southern Philippines Medical Center

-The Southern Philippines Medical Center (SPMC) is a government hospital under the Department of Health of the Republic of the Philippines.
+The Southern Philippines Medical Center (SPMC) is the largest government hospital under the Department of Health of the Republic of the Philippines.
 It is located at the JP Laurel Ave, Bajada, Davao City.
 It began as the Davao Medical Center.
 Its name was changed on November 19, 2009, by Republic Act 9792.

 History

 The health facility was established in 1917 as the Davao Public Hospital.
 It was initially a 25-bed capacity hospital along San Pedro Street.
 In 1946, The hospital was renamed as the Davao General Hospital and its capacity was increased to about 200 beds.
 In 1957, the hospital transferred to its current location at JP Laurel Ave. in Bajada.
 It was renamed Davao Regional Medical and Training Center by virtue of the Republic Act 1859.